debevoise/Splat/README.md

 ![sample pad](https://raw.githubusercontent.com/debevoise/Splat/master/readme_media/sampler.gif)

 At any given time, the user has access to eight samples that comprise a theme.
 Samples are accessible via the sample pad and are automatically loaded into the audio sequencer as well.
+We achieved lightweight audio playback by preloading sample data into Tone.Player, a responsive audio buffer component.

 ```js
 createAudioNodes() {